giampaolo/psutil/docs/glossary.rst

 .. glossary::
    :sorted:

+   available memory
+      The amount of RAM that can be given to processes without the system going into swap.
+This is the right field to watch for memory pressure, not ``free``. ``free`` is often deceptively low because the OS keeps recently freed pages as reclaimable cache; those pages are counted in ``available`` but not in ``free``.
+A monitoring alert should fire on ``available`` (or ``percent``) falling below a threshold, not on ``free``.
+See :func:`virtual_memory`.

+   busy_time
+      The cumulative time (in milliseconds) a disk device spent actually performing I/O, as reported in the ``busy_time`` field of :func:`disk_io_counters` (Linux and FreeBSD only).
+Analogous to CPU percent but for disks: a sustained rate close to 1000 ms/s means the disk is saturated and requests are queuing up.
+Compute the rate of change over an interval rather than using the absolute value.

    CPU affinity
       A property of a process (or thread) that restricts which logical CPUs it is allowed to run on.
 For example, pinning a process to CPU 0 and